websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 ### Add a URL Field to the Settings

 1. First add the new `URL` field to the `DataProviderSettings`.
-In the class body, put the annotated method
+In the class body, add this annotated method:

     ```java
     @DDMFormField(